YPares/arpligner/README.md

 ### Multi-channel mode

-In this mode, you can use as little as one single Arpligner plugin in your DAW session.
+In this mode, you can use as little as one single Arpligner instance in your DAW session.
 It expects to be fed MIDI data on at least 2 channels:

 - Channel 16 (by default), which will be treated as the **chord** channel